MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/learn-more/Generation-2-virtual-machine-security-settings-for-Hyper-V.md

 You can help protect the data and state of the virtual machine by selecting the following encryption support options.

 - **Enable Trusted Platform Module** - This setting makes a virtualized Trusted Platform Module (TPM) chip available to your virtual machine.
 This allows the guest to encrypt the virtual machine disk by using BitLocker.
+You can enable this by opening the VM settings, click on **Security**, then in the *Encryption Support* section, tick the box to **Enable Trusted Platform Module**.
+You can also use the [Enable-VMTPM](/powershell/module/hyper-v/enable-vmtpm?view=windowsserver2019-ps&preserved=true) PowerShell cmdlet.
   - If your Hyper-V host is running Windows 10 1511, you have to enable Isolated User Mode.
 - **Encrypt State and VM migration traffic** - Encrypts the virtual machine saved state and live migration traffic.